Burhan7777/Scribble/Features.md

 23) Animations in lazy-column when note is deleted:DELAYED
 24) Transitions between screens:DELAYED
 25) "No Notes found" animation in main screen and notebooks screen:  DONE
-26) Rate app option while using app: DELAYED
+26) Rate app option while using app: DONE
 27) Update app option: DELAYED
 28) Firebase fix dialog boxes like in Instabuddy : DONE
 29) Don't forget to save password of locked notes on the cloud: DONE